HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 <figcaption>{{ figure_link(caption="Blank relationships.", sheets_gid="1876528165", sql_file="pages_wpt_bodies_by_device.sql") }}</figcaption>
 </figure>

-As a rule of thumb—also [for usability reasons](https://www.nngroup.com/articles/new-browser-windows-and-tabs/)—, prefer not to use `target=_blank`.
+As a rule of thumb and for [usability reasons](https://www.nngroup.com/articles/new-browser-windows-and-tabs/), prefer not to use `target="_blank"`.

 <p class="note">Within the latest Safari and Firefox versions, setting <code>target="_blank"</code> on <code>a</code> elements implicitly provides the same <code>rel</code> behavior as setting <code>rel="noopener"</code>.
 This is currently being <a href="https://bugs.chromium.org/p/chromium/issues/detail?id=898942">implemented in Chromium</a> as well.</p>

+{# TODO(editors, authors): The following two sections each read like conclusions.
+Consider merging. #}
 ## Status and trends

 We've sprinkled some observations throughout the chapter, and you'll have made your own observations.
 At the end of this 2020 analysis, here are some things that stood out for us.

+{# TODO(authors): Where does 3.97% come from?
+Can we link to it? #}
+{# TODO(authors): Changed Simon's quote to a paraphrase, since it's not clear which part is verbatim.
+If there's a quote, let's wrap it in quotes.  #}
 Fewer pages land in quirks mode.
-In 2016, that number was at [around 7.4%](https://discuss.httparchive.org/t/how-many-and-which-pages-are-in-quirks-mode/777), at the end of 2019, we observed [4.85%](https://twitter.com/zcorpan/status/1205242913908838400), and now we're at about 3.97%.
-This trend, to quote Simon Pieters in his review of this chapter, seems indeed clear and encouraging.
+In 2016, that number was at [around 7.4%](https://discuss.httparchive.org/t/how-many-and-which-pages-are-in-quirks-mode/777).
+At the end of 2019, we observed [4.85%](https://twitter.com/zcorpan/status/1205242913908838400).
+And now, we're at about 3.97%.
+This trend, to paraphrase [Simon Pieters](./contributors#zcorpan) in his review of this chapter, seems indeed clear and encouraging.

-Although we lack historic data to draw the full development, "meaningless" `div` and `span` (and also `i`) markup has pretty much replaced the table markup we've observed in the 90s and early 2000's.
-While one may question whether `div` and `span` elements are always used without there being a semantically more appropriate alternative, these elements are still preferable to table markup, though, as during the heyday of the old web, these were used for everything but tabular data.
+Although we lack historic data to draw the full development picture, "meaningless" `div`, `span`, and `i` markup has pretty much [replaced](#top-elements) the `table` markup we've observed in the 1990s and early 2000s.
+While one may question whether `div` and `span` elements are always used without there being a semantically more appropriate alternative, these elements are still preferable to `table` markup, though, as during the heyday of the old web, these were seemingly used for everything but tabular data.

-Elements per page and element types per page stayed roughly the same, showing no significant change in our HTML writing practice when compared to 2019.
+Elements per page and element types per page stayed roughly the same, showing [no significant change](#element-diversity) in our HTML writing practice when compared to 2019.
 Such changes may require more time to manifest.

 Proprietary product-specific elements like `g:plusone` (used on 17,607 pages in the mobile sample) and `fb:like` (11,335) have almost disappeared after still being [among the most popular ones](../2019/markup#products-and-libraries-and-their-custom-markup) last year.
-However, we observe more custom elements for things like Slider Revolution, AMP, and Angular.
-And: Elements like `ym-measure`, `jdiv`, and `ymaps` persist.
-What we imagine seeing here is that under the sea of slowly-changing practices, HTML is very much being developed and maintained, as authors toss deprecated markup and embrace new solutions.
+However, we observe more [custom elements](#custom-elements) for things like Slider Revolution, AMP, and Angular.
+Elements like `ym-measure`, `jdiv`, and `ymaps` are still prevalent.
+What we imagine we're seeing here is that, under the sea of slowly changing practices, HTML is very much being developed and maintained, as authors toss deprecated markup and embrace new solutions.

-We're leaving this open: What do you observe?
+We're leaving this open to you.
+What are your observations?
 What has caught your eye?
-What do you think has taken a turn for the worse—and what did improve?
+What do you think has taken a turn for the worse, and what has improved?
 [Leave a comment](https://discuss.httparchive.org/t/2039) to share your thoughts!

 ## Conclusion

 When we don't need to [cover 14 years](../2019/markup) for analysis but only 1, one could almost get the impression that HTML is rather inert, that not much changes.

-Yet what we observe with this year's data is that there's lots of movement at the bottom and near the shore of said sea of HTML: We approach near-complete adoption of living HTML, are quick to prune our pages of fads (like Google and Facebook widgets), and we're fast in adopting and shunning frameworks (both Angular and AMP—though a "component framework"—seem to have significantly lost in popularity, likely for solutions like React and Vue).
+Yet what we observe with this year's data is that there's a lot of movement at the bottom and near the shore of said sea of HTML.
+We approach near-complete adoption of living HTML, are quick to prune our pages of fads like Google and Facebook widgets, and we're fast in adopting and shunning frameworks.
+Both Angular and AMP, though "component frameworks", seem to have significantly lost in popularity, likely for solutions like React and Vue.

 And still, there are no signs we exhausted the options HTML gives us.
 The median of 30 different elements used on a given page, which is roughly a quarter of the elements HTML provides us with, suggests a rather one-sided use of HTML.
 That is supported by the immense popularity of elements like `div` and `span`, and no custom elements to potentially meet the demands that these two elements may represent.
-Unfortunately we couldn't validate each document in the sample (yet we learned—to be used with caution—that of W3C-tested documents, [79% have errors](https://github.com/HTTPArchive/almanac.httparchive.org/issues/899#issuecomment-717856201)), but after everything we've seen it looks like we're still far from mastering the craft of HTML.
+Unfortunately, we couldn't validate each document in the sample.
+However, anecdotally and to be taken with caution, we learned that [79%](https://github.com/HTTPArchive/almanac.httparchive.org/issues/899#issuecomment-717856201) of W3C-tested documents have validation errors.
+After everything we've seen, it looks like we're still far from mastering the craft of HTML.

-That suggests us to close with an appeal:
+That compels us to close with an appeal.
 Pay attention to HTML.
 Focus on HTML.
 It's important and worthwhile to invest in HTML.
 HTML is a document language that may not have the charm of a programming language, and yet the web is built on it.
-Use less HTML—learn what's really needed.
+Use less HTML and learn what's really needed.
 Use more appropriate HTML—learn what's available and what it's there for.
 And [validate](https://validator.w3.org/docs/why.html) your HTML.
-Everyone can write invalid HTML—just invite the next person you meet to write an HTML document and validate the output—, but a professional developer can be expected to produce valid HTML.
+Anyone can write invalid HTML (just invite the next person you meet to write an HTML document and validate the output) but a professional developer can be expected to produce valid HTML.
 Writing correct and valid HTML is a craft to take pride in.

-For the next edition of the Web Almanac's chapter, let's prepare to look closer at the craft of writing HTML—and, hopefully, how we've been improving on it.
+For the next edition of the Web Almanac's chapter, let's prepare to look closer at the craft of writing HTML and, hopefully, how we've been improving on it.